 Choosing the Right Approach for Your Teen

 How can you determine the best approach for your teenager between group and individual therapy?
-Simple: Consider certain factors or consult a mental health professional for guidance.
+Consider certain factors or consult a mental health professional for guidance.
 Here is what you should know:

 Factors to Consider when Deciding Between Individual and Group Therapy